ruban258/XML2CSVParserSianmicsDrives/README.md

 # XML Parser Drives

 ## Overview
-**XML Parser Drives** is a tool designed to parse SINAMICS Alarm Lists.
+**XML Parser Siemens Drives alarm List** is a tool designed to parse SINAMICS Alarm Lists.
 This utility helps in converting XML data into a more readable and manageable format.

 ## Features
 - Parse SINAMICS Alarm Lists